 Thank you, we are very touched!

 When we started in 2010 we had only a few artisan collaborators and today we have over 100 collaborators in Guinea, and about 1000 retailers all around the world.
-We have grown our workshop and today we have a beautiful space of over 4500 m2 in Guinea to house the different fields of expertise: weaving, dying, home linen sewing, mattress filling.
+We have grown our workshop and today we have a beautiful space of over 4500 m2 in Guinea to house the different fields of expertise: weaving, dying, home linen sewing, and mattress filling.

 We really feel that we are a big family, starting with all the workshop team and our amazing clients.
 We have the most amazing clients all around the world, such as JUNE Home Supply. 🙂